Moto G Power 2025 vs. Moto G Power 5G 2024: A welcomed upgrade

 (Image credit: Derrek Lee / Android Central)

 The Moto G Power 2025 launched alongside the Moto G 2025, which also runs Android 15 with Motorola's unobtrusive customizations.
-The software experience should be very similar which means you can expect the usual Moto Actions gestures like the double-chop to turn on the flashlight, double-twist of your wrist to open the camera, and so on.
-The Moto G is slated to get two OS updates and three years of security patches, which should also apply to the G Power.
+The software experience is very similar which means you can expect the usual Moto Actions gestures like the double-chop to turn on the flashlight, double-twist of your wrist to open the camera, and so on.
+The Moto G is slated to get two OS updates and three years of security patches, which also applies to the G Power.

 The Moto G Power 5G 2024 ran Android 14 and Motorola has released the Android 15 update changelog for the phone too.
 However, it's hard to say if it will get anything beyond this.
 Motorola doesn't have the best track record when it comes to timely OS updates, even for its premium phones, so we'll have to wait and see.